-A nice St Augustine hotel property a bit outside the historic district is The Flager Inn (formerly Jaybord’s Inn).
-The hotel is located in Uptown St Augustine, right behind the main station for the Red Train Tour (mentioned above).
+A nice St Augustine hotel property a bit outside the historic district is The Flagler Inn (formerly Jaybord’s Inn).
+The Flager Inn is located in Uptown St Augustine, right behind the main station for the Red Train Tour (mentioned above).
 Guests can choose between a complimentary continental breakfast or full service in the onsite restaurant.
 Rooms are spacious, smartly designed and decorate, with updated modern bathrooms.

 Do you have any favorite things to do in St Augustine Florida?